JiyanBlack/Machine_Learning_Coursera_Note/Week9.md

     3. Test: 2000 good, 10 anomalous.
 * Steps:
     1. Fit model using normal distribution to the training set.
+    2. Select features and threshold value on the cv sets.
-    2. On a cross-validation/test example x, predict y =1(anomalous) or 0(normal)
+    3. On a cross-validation/test example x, predict y =1(anomalous) or 0(normal)
-    3. Estimate the model on true/false positive/negative, recall/precision and F1 score
+    4. Estimate the model on true/false positive/negative, recall/precision and F1 score

+# Supervised Learning Algorithm and Anomaly Detection Algorithm
+* Why we do not just use supervised learning instead of nomaly detection:
+    1. Anomaly detection: a very small number of postive examples and large number of negative examples.
+    2. Many different "types" of anomalies, hard for any algorithm to learn from postive examples the features of normal examples.